-Amy Yee @amyyeewrites is a journalist for Bloomberg News/CityLab writing about in/equality and solutions to social problems.
+Amy Yee @amyyeewrites is an award-winning journalist, currently with Chicago Sun-Times and previously with Bloomberg/CityLab, writing about in/equality and solutions to social problems.

-Amy is a former staff reporter and foreign correspondent for the Financial Times in New York and India.
+She is a former staff reporter and foreign correspondent for the Financial Times in New York and India.
+Amy is an award-winning American journalist who was based in New Delhi, India from 2006-13,

 Amy is a graduate of Harvard Kennedy School, Columbia Journalism School, Wellesley College and has an MFA from Hunter College.